2020-2023

 5.9.1 Professional Development and Training Committee

-5.9.2 Professional Development Presentations
+5.9.2 Compensation for Delivering Professional Development

 When bargaining unit members provide instruction or deliver professional development or training in the District, as approved by the Superintendent or designee: